JenniLoboV/riemannian_stats/README.md

 ## 🛠️ Features and Usage

-**RiemannianStats** offers several key functionalities:
+**Riemannian STATS** offers several key functionalities:

 - **Data Preprocessing:**
   Easily import and transform datasets using functions in `data_processing.py`.

-- **Riemannian Analysis with UMAP:**
+- **Riemannian Analysis:**
-  Perform advanced statistical methods with `riemannian_umap_analysis.py` for extracting principal components in Riemannian spaces.
+  Perform advanced statistical methods with `riemannian_analysis.py` for extracting principal components in Riemannian spaces.

 - **Visualization:**
   Generate insightful 2D and 3D plots, along with other visualizations using `visualization.py`.